Leadcutter sword

 The Leadcutter sword or lead cutter is a type of broad, heavy, specialist English sword or cutlass.

+History

 Popular in the 19th century, these weapons resemble an enlarged naval cutlass, consisting of single-edged, flatbacked blades with broad widths, often flexible and sometimes slightly curved, always with a full cutlass-type hilt.
 The swords, heavier than standard cutlasses, were designed for strength training and for "sword feats" (most often the severing of specially made triangular lead bars, hence the name).
 These displays often included the dissevering of whole sheep's carcasses and of balanced lead bars in a single blow.

+Prominent manufacturer and size descriptions

-A prominent manufacturer of Leadcutters was Wilkinson Sword, who produced the sword in four sizes; Model 1 being the lightest, and Model 4 being the largest and heaviest.
-A Model 2 blade measures in at 31 inches in length and 1.75 inches in width, with a model 3 blade 33 inches long and 2 inches wide.
+A prominent manufacturer of Leadcutters was Wilkinson Sword, which produced the sword in four sizes, Model 1 being the lightest and Model 4 being the largest and heaviest.
+A Model 2 blade measures in at 31 in in length and 1.75 in in width, with a model 3 blade 33 in long and 2 in wide.